-Canadian divorce laws have gone through a number of changes.
+Canadian divorce laws have gone through a number of changes in the past few decades.
 At one time, it was only possible to obtain a divorce in certain provinces.
-However, it is now much easier to get divorced in Canada.
+However, that all changed with the Divorce Act of 1968.

 Breakdown of the Marriage

 So, what exactly does it mean that the marriage has broken down?
 Basically, it means something happened for you not to be able to live together any longer.
 In this case, you separate.
 After the couple separated for at least three years, they could file for a divorce, and they needed to prove they lived separate lives.
 The Breakdown of Marriage still remains a viable reason for divorce, but time frames for separation have changed in recent years.

 Like most divorce laws, there were a few ways to get a divorce immediately.
 If you could prove your spouse had committed adultery, it was grounds for an immediate divorce and still is.
 The other clause for getting your marriage dissolved was to prove you were mistreated either mentally or physically, something that still remains on the books.